hearhellacopters/tablo2plex/README.md

 - 🔁 Parses dynamic M3U playlists from Tablo on demand
 - 🎥 Streams `.ts` segments using FFmpeg via a unified stream endpoint
 - 📺 Compatible with Plex Live TV & DVR interface
-- 🔒 Encrypts your personal Tablo credentials
+- 🔒 Encrypts your personal credentials
+- 📃 Can also include your PseudoTV EPG as well!
 ---

 ## Preface